Any information coming from a commercial source should be reviewed by independent experts before claims can be made and verified.

-Getting evidence checked by experts helps to qualify the study results and avoid inaccurate reporting.
-Which we saw last year in the fish oil and prostate cancer case.
+Getting evidence checked by experts helps to qualify the study results and avoid inaccurate reporting, which we saw in the fish oil and prostate cancer case.

-Even in the case of breaking medical news, the time should be taken to review the appropriate data.
+Even in the case of breaking medical news, you need to take time to review the appropriate data.

 But in the interest of independence and credibility, accurate reporting must be a priority.